MicrosoftDocs/defender-docs/articles/defender-for-cloud/just-in-time-access-overview.md

 ms.date: 06/29/2023
 ---

-# Overview - Just-in-time (JIT) machine access
+# Overview - Just-in-time machine access

-Defender for Servers Plan 2 in Microsoft Defender for Cloud provides a just-in-time (JIT) machine access feature.
+Defender for Servers Plan 2 in Microsoft Defender for Cloud provides a just-in-time machine access feature.

 Threat actors actively hunt accessible machines with open management ports, like RDP or SSH.
 All of your machines are potential targets for an attack.
-When a machine is successfully compromised, it's used as the entry point to attack further resources within your environment.
+When a machine is successfully compromised, it's used as the entry point to attack further resources in the environment.

-As with all cybersecurity prevention techniques, your goal should be to reduce the attack surface.
+Like all cybersecurity prevention techniques, your goal should be to reduce the attack surface.
 In this case that means having fewer open ports especially management ports.
 Legitimate users also use these ports, so it's not practical to keep them closed.

-To solve this dilemma, Microsoft Defender for Cloud offers just-in-time machine access so that you can lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.
+To solve this dilemma, Defender for Cloud offers just-in-time machine access so that you can lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

 ## Just-in-time access and network resources

 ### Azure

-In Azure, you can block inbound traffic on specific ports, by enabling just-in-time VM access.
+In Azure, you can block inbound traffic on specific ports, by enabling just-in-time access.

 - Defender for Cloud ensures "deny all inbound traffic" rules exist for your selected ports in the [network security group (NSG)](/azure/virtual-network/network-security-groups-overview.#security-rules) and [Azure Firewall rules](/azure/firewall/rule-processing).
 - These rules restrict access to your Azure VMs’ management ports and defend them from attack.